2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 ### Large Tiff Command

-The configuration parameter for this command is `large_tiff_command`.
+The configuration parameter for this command is `fax.large_tiff_command`.
 This command is invoked when a conversion from `image/*` to `image/tiff` is requested.

 This is used when a tiff is larger than 1728x1078 to resize it to fit on the page.